-- In cooperation with HI Norway and the peace corps, we have 2 volunteers from Brazil that help us focus on sustainability, suggesting and implementing concrete actions here at Lillehammer Station.
+- In cooperation with HI Norway and the peace corps, we have volunteers that help us focus on sustainability, suggesting and implementing concrete actions here at Lillehammer Station.

-- Aim to become a Green Key company by July 1, 2017 and get HIQ’s approval on the same date.
+- Become a Green Key company in november 2017 and get HIQ’s approval in 2018

 We value local production, history and culture.
 For this reason, mostly of our furniture is locally purchased from the region or from Norway.
 This way, we help to save energy and carbon emissions from the transport.
 Nonetheless, we promote local designs, and encourage local economy growth, contributing to generate more income and more jobs for people around.
 Local is better and more sustainable too!
 Check on how our decoration and furniture looks nice.

-In Stasjonen, we are concerned about serving the best food to our customers.
-We use many organic ingredients and most of what we sell is homemade by our chefs!
-Our specialties are the waffles, the cake and the bread.
-The cafe/restaurants smell so nice with our fresh food that is baked during the day, I am sure you would not resist.
-For cooking all the wonderful things, we give preference to purchase locally, to get the best products and also the freshest ones!
-You can get to see a bit of it here in the pictures.
-For drink, you can have either a healthy smoothie or a local and delicious beer from Lillehammer brewery or Gausdal 704.
+In Stasjonen, we are concerned about serving the best food to you.
+We use many organic ingredients and most of what we sell is homemade by our chefs in our own kitchen.
+Our specialties are the Norwegian waffels!, the cakes and the bread from the local bakery.
+The smell of fresh made waffel shall meet you when you visiting us.
+For drink, you can have either a healthy smoothie, a local appel cider or a local and delicious beer from Lillehammer brewery or Gausdal 704.

 Travel green Lillehammer

 - Do as the locals – “Lillehamring”.
 Gather as much information as best local tips.
 Help look after the landscape by not littering natural areas.
 Protect the nature.
 Hostel staff is always prepared to give you the best advices.